psdsantos/indicium-code-challenge/README.md

 ## Requirements
+It is assumed that you have Docker installed
 Meltano's Airflow plugin requires Python 3.9, see: [https://hub.meltano.com/orchestrators/airflow/](https://hub.meltano.com/orchestrators/airflow/)

 > The version of Airflow currently installed with Meltano (2.1.2)